-You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died in service during one of the date ranges listed to the right under ‘Eligibility Dates’.
+You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died in service.

-You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died subsequent to his or her honorable discharge from service during one of the date ranges listed to the right, under ‘Eligibility Dates’.
+You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died subsequent to his or her honorable discharge from service.

-3. American Legion Auxiliary - If you are the mother, wife, daughter, sister, granddaughter, great-granddaughter or grandmother of a veterans who is a member, or a deceased veteran who qualifies as a member.
+3. American Legion Auxiliary - If you are the mother, wife, daughter, sister, granddaughter, great-granddaughter or grandmother of a veteran who is a member, or a deceased veteran who qualifies as a member.

 Download the Legion Riders Application.
 Complete form and send a copy of it and a check payable to American Legion Riders Post 259.
 Once your information is approved you will be notified.